 Monitoring results of construction dust, construction noise, and construction waste did not trigger the corresponding Action and Limit Levels in the reporting period.
+No non-conformity was recorded for landscape & visual monitoring in the reporting period.

 Summary of Upcoming Key Issues